 - Your nurse will discuss your follow-up appointment and any discharge arrangements that have been made with you.

 - Discharge information will be given to you and your nurse will discuss this with you.
 If you have any questions, please do not hesitate to ask.

 - It is still recommended to perform deep breathing, coughing and leg exercises while you are resting in bed.

 - You will recommence your normal medications.

-- Please tell the nursing staff if you have any pain so that they may give you medication to help relieve it.
+- Please tell the nursing staff if you have any pain so that they may give you medication.

 - You may walk as much as you like, short frequent walks are a great way to start.

 - You may shower yourself.
 If your wounds are open, pat them dry with a towel.
 For dressings still over port sites/wounds, leave them intact for 48 hours and then they can be removed.

 - You may have food and fluids as desired.

 - Your observations (temperature, pulse) and your wounds will be checked before you are discharged.